La-Kirby-Team/BDR-Project/readme.md

 ## Project Overview

-This project involves building a relational database system to manage the inventory of a wine cave (cellar), where a user can track different types of wines, their quantities, suppliers, and sales transactions.
-The goal is to create a user-friendly system to keep track of wine stock, add new acquisitions, and manage sales, ensuring that the wine cave always has the right supply on hand.
+This project involves building a relational database system to manage the inventory of a wine cave (cellar), where a user can track different types of wines, their quantities, suppliers, and transactions.
+The goal is to create a user-friendly system to keep track of wine stock, add new acquisitions, and manage the removal of wines from the inventory, ensuring that the wine cave always has the right supply on hand.

 ---